 Therefore, you could rewrite the AppActions.qml above in this way:

 Stores contain application data, state, and logic.
 Somehow it is similar to the View Model in MVVM.
 But due to the principle of unidirectional flow.
 It doesn’t export update methods to Views.
 It is read-only to Views.
 “Updates” should only be done via Actions.

 The original Flux implementation uses multiple singleton Stores while Redux only uses a single store for application state.
 What approach should we take in QML?

 From my experience with several applications, a single singleton Store is more easy to manage.
-Because it may have store-to-store data dependence, holding multiple singleton store object will be a big trouble due to the QTBUG-49370.
+Because it may have store-to-store data dependence, holding multiple singleton store object will be big trouble due to the QTBUG-49370.

 It is the folder for view components.
 It is not recommended to put your application logic within view components.
-Because inline code for handling user event can be hard to trace and test.
+Because the inline code for handling user event can be hard to trace and test.
 They are not centralized in one source file.
 The dependence is not obvious and therefore it is easy to be broken during refactoring.